Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Theory.md

 These are some of the most common GIS analysis types, but the field of GIS offers a vast range of analysis techniques and tools that can be tailored to specific needs and applications.

+## What is QGIS?
+In short, QGIS is a GIS application that can be used for various GIS analyses.
+There are other GIS applications, the other most common of which is ArcGIS.
+We are using QGIS for this course since it is open-source and free, meaning it is accessible for all, in contrast to ArcGIS which is proprietary software.

+So, you're going to need QGIS for this course!
+Please take a moment now to ensure you have it installed: https://qgis.org/en/site/forusers/download.html#

+Our recommendation is to install the Long Term Release (LTR) version, since this should have the least errors in the software.
+Alternatively you can also use the Latest Release, with the latest features, but also the latest errors :').
+More info on the installation of QGIS can be found here: https://qgis.org/resources/installation-guide/

+The exercises in this course have been developed for the English language installation of QGIS.

+You can find more information about the usage of QGIS here: https://www.qgis.org/resources/hub/

 ## What is a good map?